z26zheng/azure-documentdb-odata-sql/README.md

 [$orderby](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part1-protocol/odata-v4.0-errata03-os-part1-protocol-complete.html#_The_$select_System_1) => ORDER BY

+### Built-in Operators
+Items/any(d:d/Quantity gt 100)  => JOIN a in c.Items WHERE a.Quantity > 100
+Note: If more objects in 'Items' qualify for the expression, duplicate results may result. e.g.
+SELECT  value c FROM c
+JOIN a IN c.sub
+WHERE a.v=false  might return c twice, while c exists once, because the join in 'sub' has two hits

 #### Built-in Query Functions
-collection/any(a: a/field op value)  => JOIN a in c.collection WHERE a.field op value

 contains()(field, 'value')	 => CONTAINS(c.field, 'value')

 startswith()(field, 'value') => STARTSWITH(c.field, 'value')